GLOBAL MARKETS-Hong Kong tensions unnerve world stocks, oil tumbles

 "Maybe if the tension was just between Hong Kong and China, the fallout might be limited, but we know this is also impacting the U.S./China relationship."

-Analysts noted that heavy central bank stimulus continued to underpin sentiment -- MSCI's world stock index .MIWD00000PUS, is up around 2.6% this week and set for its best week since early April.
+Analysts said that heavy central bank stimulus continued to underpin sentiment -- MSCI's world stock index .MIWD00000PUS, is up around 2.8% this week and set for its best week since early April.

 Deutsche Bank strategist Jim Reid noted that it took more than 3-1/2 years between September 2008 and 2012 to "achieve" the $4.5 trillion cumulative expansion in G10 central bank balance sheet assets seen over the last 12 weeks.